elewa-academy/scope-and-control-flow/1-block-scope/README.md

 # Block Scope

-Code blocks adds a whole new level of behavior to JS variables.
-Take a look through the examples step-throughs below to learn the basics of Block Scope and how to diagram it in your sketches.
+Code blocks add a whole new level of behavior to JS variables.
+Take a look through the example step-throughs below to learn the basics of Block Scope and how to diagram it in your sketches.

 _A little warning_ -  These sketches only capture the behavior of __var__ & __let__ within code blocks:
 * Just opening and closing braces
 * loops
 * conditionals
 * try/catch blocks
+* (Not Functions!)

 These diagrams __*do not*__ apply to functions or function execution.